 It is safe to use generic cables only when they do not need to meet specific medical requirements.
-Moreover, you may use generic cables if you intend to use them only internally in the device.
+Moreover, you may use generic cables if you only use them internally in the device.

 Chapter 4: Why Do I Need Custom Medical Cables?

-We talked about the importance of custom medical cables and why it may be a good idea to opt for custom cables in one of our previous blog posts.
+We discussed the importance of custom medical cables and why it may be a good idea to opt for them in one of our previous blog posts.

 The fact is that medical cables are readily available.
 You can get some off the shelf.
-However, the demand for customer medical cables is still on the rise due to the many benefits.
+However, the demand for customer medical cables is still rising due to the many benefits.

 Custom medical cables are best for cases where you have unique requirements.
-Off the shelf, cables may not suit all users as they are not made to cater to specific needs, quality, or appearance-related.
+Cables may not suit all users off the shelf as they are not made to cater to specific needs, quality, or appearance-related.